LaurentKatsesSandalman/soloRush2_MdB_Hard/README.md

-# soloRush2_MdB_NextJS
+# soloRush2_MdB_Hard
-Porting of the initial MdB project on NextJS techno
+Porting of the initial MdB project with hardcoded datas